Ninlawat-Puhu/RTM-SLP/README.md

 ![](Videos/comparison/g2s_phoenix_comparison_prosody_2.gif)

 ### Failure Case Examples
-The overall dataset (RWTH-PHOENIX-Weather-2014T, Meine DGS Annotated, How2Sign) has similar fail case.
-Our model generate
+The overall datasets (RWTH-PHOENIX-Weather-2014T, Meine DGS Annotated, and How2Sign) exhibit similar failure cases.
+Specifically, the generated facial poses do not always align well with the ground-truth poses, especially when signers perform significant face or body movements.
+Moreover, some fine-grained details of hand poses are not accurately reproduced.

 ![](Videos/failure_cases/g2s_mdgs_failcase_1.gif)